Skip to content

 Standard cold is a non-relativistic particle with negligible thermal velocity dispersion; its dynamics on galactic scales is essentially classical particle mechanics.
 Fuzzy dark matter has a particle mass so small (~10^-22 eV) that the de Broglie wavelength reaches the kiloparsec scale, comparable to galactic core sizes.
 This produces wave-mechanical effects in galactic dynamics: the dark matter behaves like a quantum wave on these scales, not a classical particle distribution.

-The wave-mechanical phenomenology is editorially distinct from generic Axions (the existing Ch.5 Dark Matter Candidates variant).
+The wave-mechanical phenomenology of FDM differs from generic Axions.
 Generic Axions have particle masses around 10^-5 eV and behave like ordinary cold dark matter on galactic scales.
 Fuzzy Dark Matter at 10^-22 eV produces visible quantum effects: galactic cores have minimum size set by the de Broglie wavelength, dwarf galaxies should be dominated by cores, and Lyman-alpha forest measurements probe the wave dynamics.

 Hu-Barkana-Gruzinov 2000 introduced the framework with the original wave-mechanical proposal.
 Hui-Ostriker-Tremaine-Witten 2017 elaborated it into a comprehensive program with detailed predictions across cosmological scales.
 The 2017+ era has seen substantial observational pressure on the framework: Iršič et al. 2017 (arXiv:1703.04683, 586 citations) used Lyman-alpha forest data to place lower bounds on the particle mass; Rogers and Peiris 2020 (arXiv:2007.12705, 375 citations) extended these constraints.
 As of 2026, the original ~10^-22 eV parameter space is heavily constrained; viable fuzzy DM masses must be larger.